Conditional Akaike information under covariate shift with application to small area estimation: Proposed criterion

 \end{thm}

-When the sample size $n$ is small, second-order accuracy seems not to be sufficient for the overspecified model.
-Actually, as the result in the simulation study shows, the estimate of the cAI of the true model has relatively large bias, although the estimation of the true model is important.
-Moreover, some of the other information criteria, which include the cAIC of \citet{VB05}, are exact unbiased estimators of the information of the overspecified candidate model.
+When the sample size $n$ is small, the accuracy of $\widehat{\cAI}$ does not seem to be sufficient for the overspecified model.
+As the simulation study in Section \ref{subsec:simu_bias} demonstrates, $\widehat{\cAI}$ of the true model has relatively large bias, though it is important to accurately estimate cAI of the true model.
+Moreover, some of the other information criteria including the cAIC of \citet{VB05}, are exact unbiased estimators of the information for an overspecified candidate model.
 Thus, we should improve the estimators of $R_3$ and $R_4$ to remove the bias that is of order $O(n^{-1})$.
 To this end, we adopt a parametric bootstrap method.